Early in the Vietnam War, many helicopters were shot down by ground fire.

 The Cobra, with a chin mounted cannon and ability to fire rockets, quickly proved its value in Vietnam.

-We’ll discuss these capabilities below.
+We’ll discuss each of these below.

 A cannon or autocannon is an automatic gun that fires larger caliber ammunition.